cda-tum/mqt-ddsim/docs/primitives.md

 +++

-The [`Sampler`](#mqt.ddsim.primitives.sampler.Sampler) in an extension of Qiskit's [`StatevectorSampler`](#qiskit.*.StatevectorSampler).
+The [`Sampler`](#mqt.ddsim.primitives.sampler.Sampler) is an extension of Qiskit's [`StatevectorSampler`](#qiskit.*.StatevectorSampler).
 It takes a list of `QuantumCircuit` objects and simulates them using the `QasmSimulatorBackend` from MQT DDSIM.
 It then computes the quasi-probability distributions of the circuits in the list and encapsulates the results, along with the job's metadata, within a [`PrimitiveResult`](#qiskit.*.PrimitiveResult) object.

 Furthermore, it also handles compilation and parameter binding when working with parametrized circuits.